How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Certification Required: EN ISO 28000

-Require your Carrier be EN ISO 28000 certified (Supply Chain Security Management).
+Insist that your Carrier be certified to EN ISO 28000 (Supply Chain Security Management).
 This standard guarantees:

 Blockchain and Certification

-Claisy is currently developing blockchain solutions to automate the compensation of high-value parcels
+Claisy is currently developing blockchain solutions to automate the claims process for high-value packages

 Predictive Artificial Intelligence